elrypto/illi-web/README.md

-illuminate dApp - redux on ethereum
+illuminate dApp - webapp for redux on ethereum